11 TIPS ON HOW TO

 replacement as early as 15,000 miles.

-If you notice that the steering wheel is off center when driving straight or
+If you notice that the steering wheel is off center when driving

-have the wheel alignment checked and adjusted.
+level road, have the wheel alignment checked and adjusted.

-It's also a good idea to do the wheel alignment checked and adjusted when
+It's also a good idea to do the wheel alignment checked and adjusted

-have an independent rear suspension,
+modern cars have an independent rear suspension,

 Which often causes the rear tires to wear more on the inside.
-In some cars,

-rear tires may wear unevenly if not rotated.
+In some cars, rear tires may wear unevenly if not rotated.

 Always check your spare’s tire pressure, and make sure